ColinPitrat/kalenji-gps-watch-reader/trunk/README.txt

 ./kalenji_reader

 GPX files created can then be imported in your favorite software.
 HTML files created can be displayed in a browser supporting java script provided you are connected to internet.
+KML files can be read in Google Earth or any other software supporting it.

  **************
  * Debug mode *
  **************

 In case you encounter a core dump, please reproduce it in debug before submitting an issue.
-To do so, use make debug instead of make:
+To do so, use make debug instead of make.
+Also use ulimit to allow the OS creating corefiles in case your distribution disable it by default.

 make debug
+ulimit -c 1000000
 ./kalenji_reader 2>&1 | tee kalenji_reader_output.txt

 This way, program output will also be written in the file kalenji_reader_output.txt.
 You can attach this file and the core to a bug report to provide more information on what was the problem.